Free Solar Calculator and battery calculator

-What is a solar panel in this solar calculator?
+What is a solar panel in this Free Solar Calculator?

 Solar panels are those devices which are used to absorb the sun’s rays and convert them into electricity

-What is battery backup in this solar calculator?
+What is battery backup in this Free Solar Calculator?

 A solar battery is a device that you can add to your solar power system to store the excess electricity generated by your solar panels.
 You can then use that stored energy to power your home at times when your solar panels don’t generate enough electricity, including nights, cloudy days, and during power outages.

 What are the incentives in this Solar Calculator?

 The Residential Clean Energy Credit, previously known as the Investment Tax Credit (ITC), has been extended to 2034 and now offers 30% in tax credits to consumers who purchase solar panels.
 The increased credit can be retroactively applied to solar systems purchased at the beginning of 2022.

 A solar calculator is a tool that allows you to estimate the cost and savings associated with installing a solar panel system on your property.
 It takes into account factors like your location, electricity usage, the size of your roof, and the amount of sunlight your area receives.

 A solar calculator works by using data such as your electricity bill, your geographical location, the size and slope of your roof, and solar insolation (sunlight exposure) in your area.
 It uses these inputs to estimate the size of the solar system you would need, the cost of that system, and the savings you would generate over time.

 How accurate is a solar calculator?